shangsuru/blog/content/about.md

 Academically, my interests lie in distributed systems and security, while my practical interests revolve around backend software development and DevOps/SRE.
 Sometimes, I also enjoy playing CTF challenges, mostly web security related ones.

-I've been programming since 2018, primarily using Javascript and Python or Java/C++, while also exploring Rust/Go and functional programming languages.
+I've been programming since 2018, primarily using Javascript, Python, Java and Go.

 This blog will feature technical topics, including both theoretical and applied concepts, as well as projects I have worked on.